What if I wear a half size? What size do I order?

 Aren't Z-CoiL shoes considered high heels?

 Not at all.
-The Z-CoiL heel, when uncompressed, is only about 1/2 of an inch higher than the cushioned forefoot.
-When the coil compresses, an average distance of 1/8 to 1/4 of an inch, the heel is level or just slightly higher than the forefoot.
+The Z-CoiL heel, when uncompressed, is only about an inch higher than the cushioned forefoot.
+However when you add pressure to the heel when walking or standing, the heel compresses significantly.
+When walking the heel is level or just slightly higher than the forefoot.
 This minimal heel rise is beneficial to most people, helping them achieve a healthier, more erect standing posture.
-In the rare event that this is not the case, the coils can be adjusted to a lower effective heel height.

 How long will my Z-CoiL shoes last?

 The steel coils can last a lifetime, though the rubber heel pad will probably last between six months and two years with normal use.
 People who put their Z-CoiL footwear to hard use may wear through the pad in three months, while those who go easy on their footwear have been known to wear them for several years.
 Fortunately, even if the heel pad does wear out, there's no need to buy a new pair of shoes.
-The coil/heel pad assembly can easily be replaced by a Z-CoiL distributor at a minimal cost.
+The coil/heel pad assembly can easily be replaced.
 By comparison, most running or comfort shoes with EVA or gel-based soles have a life of 200 miles or 3 months, at which time their cushioning is reduced by 50%.

 Some of your shoes have optional foam heel covers; why don't you cover up the coils on all your styles?